Renée Richards

-Renée Richards (formerly Richard Raskind; born August 19, 1934) is an American ophthalmologist and former tennis player who competed on the professional circuit in the 1970s, and became widely known following male-to-female medical affirmation, when she fought to compete as a woman in the 1976 US Open.
+Renée Richards (born August 19, 1934) is an American ophthalmologist and former tennis player who competed on the professional circuit in the 1970s, and became widely known following male-to-female medical affirmation, when she fought to compete as a woman in the 1976 US Open.

 The United States Tennis Association began requiring genetic screening for female players that year.
 Richards challenged that policy, and the New York Supreme Court ruled in her favor, a landmark case in transgender rights.
 Among the first professional athletes to transition, she became a spokesperson for transgender people in sports.
-After retiring from play, she coached Martina Navratilova to two Wimbledon titles.
+After retiring from play, she coached Martina Navratilova to two Wimbledon titles (1982 and 1983).

 Early life

 Richards was born Richard Raskind on August 19, 1934, in New York City and raised, as she put it, as "a nice Jewish boy" in Forest Hills, Queens.
 Her father David Raskind was an orthopedic surgeon, and her mother was one of the first female psychiatrists in the United States, in addition to being a professor at Columbia University.

 Richards attended Horace Mann School and excelled as a wide receiver for the football team, a pitcher for the baseball team, and on the tennis and swim teams.
 Her baseball skills even led to an invitation to join the New York Yankees, but she decided to focus on tennis.
 After high school Richards attended Yale University and was captain of the men's tennis team, and was considered by some to be one of the best college tennis players in the country.
-After graduating from Yale, she went to the University of Rochester Medical Center and specialized in ophthalmology, graduating in 1959 and serving a two-year internship at Lenox Hill Hospital in New York.
+After graduating from Yale in 1955, she went to the University of Rochester Medical Center and later specialized in ophthalmology by completing an ophthalmology residency, graduating in 1959 and serving a two-year internship at Lenox Hill Hospital in New York.
 After an internship, she served two years of residency at the Manhattan Eye, Ear and Throat Hospital in New York.
 She played competitive tennis for a while and was ranked sixth out of the top 20 males over 35.
 After an internship and residency, she joined the United States Navy to continue medical training and played tennis in the Navy.
 While serving in the Navy, she won both the singles and doubles at the All Navy Championship, with a very effective left-hand serve.
 During this time she was ranked as high as fourth in the region.